ibm-cloud-docs/Cloudant/getting-started.md

 and populate that database with a simple collection of data.
 You can retrieve data by using queries or API endpoints.
 {: shortdesc}

-For more inforamtion, see our hands-on tutorials that help you learn more about {{site.data.keyword.cloudant_short_notm}}.
+For more information, see our hands-on tutorials that help you learn more about {{site.data.keyword.cloudant_short_notm}}.
 Or try one of the tutorials that focuses on a specific language:

 - [Node.js and {{site.data.keyword.cloudant_short_notm}}](https://cloud.ibm.com/docs/node?topic=nodejs-cloudant){: new_window}{: external}
 - [Swift and {{site.data.keyword.cloudant_short_notm}}](https://cloud.ibm.com/docs/swift?topic=swift-getting-started){: new_window}{: external}